Meet Our Administrators

 732-321-8744 ext.
 5032

 Mr. Khoudja was appointed as Supervisor of English/Language Arts and Social Studies in January 2017.
 Prior to joining the district, Mr. Khoudja worked for 13 years as a social studies teacher at Hunterdon Central Regional High School in Flemington, NJ.
 He served as the program coordinator for his department’s student exchange program with Poland as well as an exam reader for AP World History.
 Mr. Khoudja was awarded a Fulbright-Hays fellowship to Egypt and Israel in 2008 as well as the Iris Chang fellowship to China in 2011.
 He has worked extensively in the field of Holocaust education and led numerous student tours of Eastern Europe.
 He earned his B.A. in History from the University of Scranton and his M.A. in History from Rutgers University.
-He lives in Washington with his wife and two children.
+He lives in Washington with his wife and three children.

 SUPERVISOR, MUSIC, ART, AND WORLD LANGUAGES